 His passion is for teaching Scripture and for developing leaders.
 To that end, Chris will be working to develop a strategic relationship with Redeemer Seminary to foster leadership pipelines.

-Executive Assistant to the Clergy
+Executive Assistant to the Apostolic Vicar

-She was raised here in Dallas and, after growing up in Christian and Presbyterian churches, found the Episcopal/Anglican tradition speaking to her and joined an Episcopal church in 1989.
+Caroline Norris was raised here in Dallas and, after growing up in Christian and Presbyterian churches, found the Episcopal/Anglican tradition speaking to her and joined an Episcopal church in 1989.
 She has a passion for the Liturgy, Anglican History and the Book of Common Prayer, and leisure learning classes designed for the enlightenment of Anglicans in these areas.